This blog post is all about the things you need to buy BEFORE backpacking Asia.

 4. Scrubba Wash Bag

-If you’re planning on travelling for a while, a Scrubba Wash Bag is a game-changer.
+If you’re planning on travelling for a while like us, a Scrubba Wash Bag is a game-changer.
 It’s a portable washing bag that lets you wash your clothes anywhere, anytime.

 Perfect for those times when you’re off the beaten path or don’t want to pay for laundry services.